 What is the Prone Position?

-The Prone position is a common position used during surgical procedures that provide surgical access to the dorsal aspects of the patient’s body.1 In the prone position, the patient is positioned face-down with their head in a neutral position without excessive flexion, extension, or rotation.
-The patient’s arms should be abducted less than 90 degrees with the elbows flexed and palms down to maintain a neutral alignment of the arms and wrists.
-Some common procedures that are performed while the patient is in the prone position include spine and neck surgeries, neuro surgeries, colorectal surgeries, vascular surgeries, and tendon repairs.[2,3]
+The Prone position is a common position used during surgical procedures that provides surgical access to the dorsal aspects of the patient’s body.1 In the prone position, the patient is positioned face-down with their head in a neutral position without excessive flexion, extension, or rotation.
+The head is typically placed in a neutral position, and the arms are either extended or tucked along the sides of the body.
+This position is generally used for surgeries where access to the back of the body or posterior regions is required.[2,3]

 When to use the prone position?